-A wired or automated home, simply put, is a house whose systems are controlled by a computer.
-Integrating home systems provides security, peace of mind, and convenience, and the applications to simplify life are nearly endless.
+A wired or automated home, simply put, is a house whose systems are controlled by computer.
+Integrating home systems provides security, peace of mind and convenience, and the applications to simplify life are nearly endless.

 With the cost of embedded microchips for electronic devices falling, the super-space-age homes once found only in Woody Allen movies are now becoming common in the American suburbs.

 "The industry is about to change," says Ken Kerr, president of the Home Automation Association, "because IBM, AMP, Lucent Technologies, and Microsoft are about to jump into this, and they have big advertising budgets."

 The automated-home industry currently generates about $2 billion in sales annually, jumping to an estimated $27 billion by 2005.